rchakode/kube-opex-analytics/README.md

 * Get access to kube-opex-analytics's interface.
 * Go to the chart that you want to export dataset.
-* Click on the `tricolon` icon near the chart title, and select the desired format for export.
+* Click on the `tricolon` icon near the chart title, then select the desired export format.

   ![](./screenshots/export-menu.png)

-* Choose a destination filename.
-* You're done, you can now use the dataset to generate other custom analytics according to your specific needs.
+* You're done, the last step shall download the result file instantly.

 # License & Copyrights
 <a name="license--copyrights"></a>